zexihan/learn-cpp/C++_Primer/Chapter_2_Variables_and_Basic_Types.md

 r2 = 0; // error: r2 is a reference to const
 ```

-### 2.4.2 Pointers and const
+### 2.4.2 Pointers and `const`

-As with references, we can define pointers that point to either const or nonconst types.
-Like a reference to const, a pointer to const (§ 2.4.1, p.
+As with references, we can define pointers that point to either `const` or non`const` types.
+Like a reference to `const`, a pointer to `const` (§ 2.4.1, p.
 61) may not be used to change the object to which the pointer points.
-We may store the address of a const object only in a pointer to const:
+We may store the address of a `const` object only in a pointer to `const`:

 ```cpp
 const double pi = 3.14; // pi is const; its value may not be changed